lambda-feedback/buckinghamPiTheorem/app/docs/user.md

     `"MORE_GROUPS_THAN_REFERENCE_SET": "Response has more power products than necessary."`,
     `"CANDIDATE_GROUPS_NOT_INDEPENDENT": "Power products in response are not independent."`,
     `"TOO_FEW_INDEPENDENT_GROUPS": "Candidate set contains too few independent power products."`,
-    `"UNKNOWN_SYMBOL": "One of the prower products contains an unkown symbol."`,
+    `"UNKNOWN_SYMBOL": "One of the power products contains an unknown symbol."`,
     `"SUM_WITH_INDEPENDENT_TERMS": "The candidate set contains an expression which contains more independent terms than there are power products in total.
 The candidate set should ideally only contain expressions written as power products."`
 }`
 - `strict_syntax`: `false`